It’s happened to many of us. We eat at a restaurant with less than ideal hygiene and come down with a nasty case of food poisoning.

 However, as the researchers showed, it’s now possible to deduce the source of outbreaks using publicly available social media content and deep learning algorithms trained to recognize the linguistic traits associated with a disease — “I feel nauseous,” for instance.

-“We don’t need to go door to door like John Snow did,” said Adam Sadilek, a researcher who worked on the project at the University of Rochester and who is now at Google Research.
+“We don’t need to go door to door like John Snow did,” says Adam Sadilek, a researcher who worked on the project at the University of Rochester and who is now at Google Research.
 “We can use all this data and mine it automatically.”

 Testing the app in Las Vegas